-- A) Chemicals are important to me. - B) Chemicals will alter some mood or feeling. - C) I can do a little without a full relapse.
+- A) Chemicals are important to me. - B) Chemicals will alter some mood or feeling. - C) I can do a little without a full relapse. - D) I have control.

 In each of these cases, the person may be described not as in recovery, but rather as still within the addiction.
 He or she has merely had a period of abstinence before a lapse or relapse.
 These lapses can go two ways.